 The Full Hiring Pipeline

 A typical corporate hiring process runs your resume through four to five distinct evaluation stages before an interview offer is made.
-Each stage has a different decision-maker with a different job to do and a different set of questions they're trying to answer about you.
+Each stage has a different decision-maker asking different questions.

 Your resume is parsed and scored against the job description.
 No human is involved.
 Resumes below the match threshold are filtered out before anyone reads them.